MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 ### Part 1 - Changing Misty’s LED Display

 The Remote Command Tutorials describe how to write programs for Misty by using her REST API.
 REST API calls are sent to Misty from an external device (usually the web browser of a laptop or desktop) and can send commands or request data from your robot.
-These tutorials will teach you how to use HTML documents and inline JavaScript to write programs for Misty that can run in your web browser.
+These tutorials will teach you how to use .html documents and inline JavaScript to write programs for Misty that can run in your web browser.
 In this tutorial, you will learn how to write a program that sends a REST command to change the color of Misty’s LED display.

 #### Connecting Misty to your network
 In this tutorial we will write a program that sends commands to Misty over a local network connection.
 Before you get started, you’ll need to connect your robot to your local network.
 [Use the Companion App](https://docs.mistyrobotics.com/onboarding/3-ways-to-interact-with-misty/companion-app/#connecting-misty-to-bluetooth-and-wi-fi) to connect your robot to your Wi-Fi network, or [follow this guide](https://docs.mistyrobotics.com/onboarding/3-ways-to-interact-with-misty/api-explorer/#connecting-wifi) to connect Misty to your Wi-Fi network using the API Explorer and an Ethernet/USB dongle.
 Once Misty is connected to your network, write down her IP address to use with REST API commands.

 #### Setting up your project
 This tutorial will use use Misty’s REST API to send a POST request that changes the color of her chest LED and logs a successful response.
-To set up your project, create a new HTML document.
+To set up your project, create a new .html document.
 To simplify the task of making `XMLHttpRequests` to Misty from the browser, we’ll use Axios, an HTTP library supported by most web browsers and Node.js.
-To use Axios in your program, reference a link to a CDN for Axios inside `<script>` tags in the `<head>` section of your HTML file when you’re setting up your project.
+To use Axios in your program, reference a link to a CDN for Axios inside `<script>` tags in the `<head>` section of your .html file when you’re setting up your project.

 ```html
 <!DOCTYPE html>